square/maker/src/components/Button/README.md

 # Button

-For a simplified text-only button with no padding or focus/active/hover states, see: [TextButton](#/TextButton).
+You should almost always use this component for standalone buttons in your app.
+If you very specifically need a visually lightweight button to be used inside of a [Notice](#/Notice) or [Card](#/Card) that has no padding and no focus, hover, or active states then use [TextButton](#/TextButton).
+If you need a button that navigates the user to another page that's not a button, that's a link, so use [Link](#/Link).

 ## Styles & Sizes